Mandus0/Souhaib-Silmulator-game/README.md

 # Souhaib-Silmulator-game

 this game is a friendly fire.
 We mean no offence and this is not an act of bullying .
-PLease do not misinterpret this, we will try pur best to keep this game from spreading but if it does we would not like to be held responsible.
+Please do not misinterpret this, we will try pur best to keep this game from spreading but if it does we would not like to be held responsible.

 -you have to kill the vegtables by jumping on them -navigate the map left and right using the arrow keys and jump using the space bar